baoduy/hbd.astro-paper/src/content/blog/az-01-pulumi-setup-developer-account.md

 - **Package manager**: Choose your preferred package manager (e.g., `npm`, `yarn`, `pnpm`).
 Here I will pick `pnpm`.
 - **Azure location**: e.g., `SoutheastAsia`

-After the project is created, if you are using your own account for development then ensure you're logged into Azure:
+After the project is created, if you are using your own account for development, then ensure you're logged into Azure:

 ```bash
 az login